-The first 10 students to register for The Mad Scientist Writer’s Lab will get a complimentary 50 minute call with the Lab Director to discuss goals/projects, personal obstacles to creativity, and where to go next.
+If you register before June 15th for The Mad Scientist Writer’s Lab you’ll get a complimentary 50 minute call with the Lab Director to discuss goals/projects, personal obstacles to creativity, and where to go next.
 You’ll get a customized reading list and set of writing prompts sent to you based on the conversation as well, and you can take this call either during or after the class.
 You’ll be able to wrap up your month in the Lab with close, specific attention from a celebrated instructor.

 NO STUPID PROMISES.

 I can’t provide you with the roadmap for an instant bestseller.

 Though I am clear The Mad Scientist Writer’s Lab will get you writing, I can’t guarantee you’ll finish your first book.
 Only you can do that.

 I also won’t teach you how to be formulaic, trendy, or anyone you’re not.
 And I most certainly am not telling you that writing is easy or that you won’t have to work for yourself.

 I am a terrible liar, and those aren’t even interesting lies.

 Writing every day for six weeks is not something that just anyone would do.
 It’s going to be uncomfortable and challenging and flat-out weird at times.